Realistic Water Texture Photoshop Tutorial

 Add again a Gaussian Blur smart filter with these settings.

-Go to Filter>Sketch menu and choose Bas Relief.
+To finalize the water ripples textures in Photoshop you have to go to Filter>Sketch menu and choose Bas Relief.

 Time to add another filter effect.
 Go to Filter>Blur and choose the motion Blur filter.